featherbear/UNSW-COMP3231/blog/content/post/file-systems.md

 ##### inode-based structure

-Separate table (index-node / i-node) for each file.
+Separate table (index-node / inode) for each file.

+* Each file is represented by an inode on the disk
+* inodes have unique numbers
+* They contain file metadata
+  * Access rights
+  * Owner
+  * Accounting information
+* Directories map file names to inode numbers

 * Only the table for the relevant file needs to be kept in memory
 * Fast random access